Parameter estimation with one- and two-time measurements on the emission field of the boundary time crystal: Acknowledgements

 \section{Acknowledgements}

 We thank F. Albarelli for interesting discussions.
-AC acknowledges support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the Walter Benjamin programme, Grant No. 519847240.
+AC acknowledges support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the Walter Benjamin programme, Grant No. 519847240 and from both the Spanish Ministerio de Ciencia, Innovación y Universidades and Universitat de les Illes Balears through the Beatriz Galindo programme (BG24/00134).
 FC~is indebted to the Baden-W\"urttemberg Stiftung for the financial support of this research project by the Eliteprogramme for Postdocs.
 We acknowledge the use of Qutip python library \cite{Qutip1,Qutip2}.
 We acknowledge funding from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) through the Research Unit FOR 5413/1, Grant No.~465199066.
 We acknowledge support by the state of Baden-Württemberg through bwHPC and the German Research Foundation (DFG) through grant no INST 40/575-1 FUGG (JUSTUS 2 cluster).
 This work was supported by the QuantERA II programme (project CoQuaDis, DFG Grant No. 532763411) that has received funding from the EU H2020 research and innovation programme under GA No. 101017733.